For an number of years I have been a member of the Guild of Mercers’ Scholars.

 The Guild is arranged along the lines of a Livery Company, and so is run by an elected Court, consisting of a Guild Master, Renter Warden, Junior Warden, an Honorary Clerk and Honorary Treasurer and additional Assistants as deemed necessary.
 The Court meets four times a year within 21 days of each quarter day, Lady Day, Mid Summer Day, Michaelmas Day and Christmas Day.

-We have a wide range of social and cultural activities, besides month drinks and networking events, this year we have visits to the Magic Circle, a Christmas Market, a private tour of the Royal Albert Hall, a tour of the Palace of Westminster, and of course, our annual Installation Dinner.
+We have a wide range of social and cultural activities, besides month drinks and networking events, and of course, our annual Installation Dinner.
 This dinner is held in October in one of the grand Livery Halls of the City… it is quite an occasion.

 The GMS Apprenticeship scheme offers members of the cluster schools the chance to become involved in the Guild and its affairs, to gain early insights into the life of the City and to take the first step towards becoming a full Guildman and Freeman of the City of London.
 The scheme follows a historic and formalised process, starting with an indenture ceremony at The Guildhall where Master, a current Guildman, and Apprentice are bound and is completed when the Apprentice turns twenty-one or completes their four years of servitude, whichever comes first.